jelledruyts/IdentitySamplesV2/README.md

 This sample demonstrates an expense reporting solution which users can access through client applications that interact with a back-end API.

-The core functionality is implemented in the Expenses API, which exposes a number of operations that are secured via OAuth 2.0 bearer tokens.
-Client applications sign the user in via OpenID Connect and then call into the Expenses API to provide the user experience.
-The Expenses API in turn can call into the Microsoft Graph API to get additional details of the user (to demonstrate a multi-tier application using the delegated OAuth 2.0 On-Behalf-Of flow).
+The core functionality is implemented in the **Expenses API**, which exposes a number of operations that are secured via OAuth 2.0 bearer tokens.
+A **client web application** signs the user in via OpenID Connect and then calls into the Expenses API to provide the user experience to create and approve expenses.
+There's also a **payout processor application** (a console app simulating a daemon service or background job) to mark approved expenses as paid out in the Expenses API, using the OAuth 2.0 Client Credentials flow.
+The Expenses API in turn calls into the **Microsoft Graph API** to get additional details of the signed-in user (to demonstrate a multi-tier application using the delegated OAuth 2.0 On-Behalf-Of flow).

 ## Permission Model